CeraMapleheart/DataDiode/README.md

 sudo systemctl enable systemd-nspawn@receiver
 ```

-This gives you a complete software-based data diode implementation using NixOS containers with strict unidirectional flow enforced at the network level.
+This gives a complete software-based data diode implementation using NixOS containers with strict unidirectional flow enforced at the network level.